jramasani/SelfDrivingCar_Lane_Detector/README.md

-# SelfDrivingCar
+# Lane Detector
-A Self Driving Car Simulation using a Convolutional Neural Network (CNN)
+This is a lane detector using OpenCV2